AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to feature test with Cypress in the project management app](https://github.com/what-zen/what-zen-app/blob/dev/cypress/integration/ourTests/Cards.spec.js)

 Here we did not succeed to properly Test Drive our application, we did create feature test after we created our app.
 We would have needed a some more time to be confortable enough with Jest and Enzyme to Test Drive the entire application.
 This is where I found the limit of learning a new language and test drive at the same time.
 In that moment, spiking is a way to learn, otherwise it is hard to test something that we don't know about.
+With a bit more time, we could do everything again from scratch with TDD.

 ---

-Once everything is TDD, it brings several advantages.

-Firstly, the test coverage is theoricaly 100%, with Ruby we used [Simplecov](https://github.com/colszowka/simplecov).
+One of the advantage of TDD is that the test coverage is theoricaly 100%, with Ruby we used [Simplecov](https://github.com/colszowka/simplecov) to make sure it was.

 ---

-Here are a few feedback I received related to TDD:
+Feedback I received:

-Alice - Coach at Makers - After the training process review "You ask less questions but a very good one 'could you give an example of user interaction?'"
+Alice - Coach at Makers - After the training process review

+"You ask less questions but a very good one 'could you give an example of user interaction?'"

 "You process was good, you may need to believe in it more"